 If you are unfamiliar with the tax, the Ohio CAT is a gross receipts tax that replaced the Ohio Franchise tax.
 The phased-in implementation of the tax began July 1, 2005.
+Your gross receipts are the total revenue (without subtracting returns, discounts, operating expenses, or unpaid invoices) your business collects in a tax year.
 The tax is somewhat unusual in that Ohio’s position is that a company will have “nexus” and have to file/pay the tax if the company meets one of the following “bright-line” nexus standards:

 Ohio also asserts that companies have nexus for the CAT if:

-- They are authorized to do business in the state, or
+- They are authorized to do business in the state and applies to most business types regardless of whether it’s located within OH, or

 - If they otherwise have nexus to the extent that the person can be required to remit the CAT under the Constitution of the United States.

 The Ohio CAT is also somewhat unusual in that there are combined/consolidated reporting rules in place, even though it is a gross receipts tax and not an income tax.
 Also, the CAT applies to all types of businesses, including corporations, limited liability companies, a sole proprietorship, partnerships, retailers, service providers, manufacturers and other types of businesses.The tax doesn’t apply to nonprofit organizations and certain financial institutions and insurance companies.

 There is a $1,000,000 per year deduction before CAT tax is due.
 However, businesses with $150,000 to $1,000,000 in gross receipts are expected to file and pay the minimum tax ($150).
 The rate is .26% and returns are generally filed quarterly.

 ||2,000,000 X .0026=$5,200 + $150 annual fee = $5,350 (total tax amount)